biosustain/dsp_transcriptomics_training/course_contents/Contents.md

 # Contents

 To follow the introduction to transcriptomics you can download this powerpoint.
 If you prefer it in pdf click in this link.
+(Sebastian add your tutorial here)

-To follow the hands-on tutorial click here.
+To follow the hands-on tutorial follow click here (Juliana add your tutorial here)

+To follow the analysis reporting with [vuegen](https://github.com/Multiomics-Analytics-Group/vuegen) open [VueGen report markdown](https://biosustain.github.io/dsp_transcriptomics_training/course_contents/VueGen_report.html).